dwan12345/Cisco-CLI-Commands/SIC Phase 2/Questions.md

 - I have my wireless vlan and my mangement vlan, from which vlan should my APs get their ip addresses from? wireless vlan
 - So I created a floor plan in ezWifiPlanner, added the obstables, used a similar strengthed ECW AP to my cisco AP to have it automatically place the APs.
 Is there anything else that should be on the wireless HLD?
 -
-- what do I do for DNS?
+- what do I do for DNS? not actually any function
 -
 -
 -